-Modern careers guidance is as much about inspiration and aspiration as it is about advice, and many are responsible for guiding our girls on their career journey; school, careers professionals, family, friends and employers.
+Modern careers guidance is as much about inspiration and aspiration as it is about advice, and many are responsible for guiding our girls on their career journey; school staff, careers professionals, family, friends and employers.
 We have built up excellent partnerships with local businesses and professionals who offer work experience placements, practice interviews and support our guest speaker programme.

 Careers education is embedded into the school curriculum at Kingsley, supporting girls thus:

-- A programme of outside speakers from a variety of backgrounds to inspire and enthuse the girls and provide genuine ‘moments of inspiration’.
+- A programme of outside speakers from a wide variety of backgrounds to inspire and enthuse the girls and provide genuine ‘moments of inspiration’.

 - All year groups receive careers education as part of PSHE, and ongoing impartial advice and guidance is available from Mrs Bennett who runs a drop-in in the LRC each Thursday where support is available with interactive online careers tools.